-The second configuration is a dual-socket Intel Xeon Scalable Gold 6150 with 18 physical cores per socket, clocked at 2.70 GHz, and equipped with 192 GB of 2.7 MHz DDR4 memory (12 ranks of 16 GB modules).
-The chip may reduce the base clock frequency to 2.3 GHz for AVX2 and to 1.9 GHz for AVX-512 (WikiChip 2018).
-The other way round, Thermal Velocity Boost permits individual cores to upclock to up to 3.7 GHz temporarily.
+The second configuration is a dual-socket Intel Xeon Scalable Gold 6150 with 18 physical cores per socket, clocked at 2.70 GHz, and equipped with 192 GB of 2.7 GHz DDR4 memory (12 ranks of 16 GB modules).
+The chip may reduce the base clock frequency to 2.3 GHz for AVX2 and to 1.9 GHz for AVX-512 (WikiChip, 2018).
+The other way round, thermal velocity boost permits individual cores to upclock up to 3.7 GHz temporarily.
+The node's three cache levels $(18 \times (32 + 32) \text{ KiB}, 18 \times 1 \text{ MiB} \text{ and } 18 \times 1.375$ MiB) work noninclusive: Once data are moved into L1/L2, there is no guarantee that the L3 retains a copy.
+Loads issued by other cores might remove them.
+L3 is logically shared between the cores, while L1 and L2 are individual to each core.
+They are only shared by the two hyperthreads.
+According to our benchmarks, the node delivers 125 GB/s for the Stream TRIAD benchmark.
+Its theoretical peak is 2 × 388.8 Gflop/s with base frequency in non-AVX mode.
+With upclocking and FMA3, the two AVX units allow us in theory to squeeze out 2×2 , 131.2 Gflop/s.

-In our experiments, the latter system is expanded with $6\times$ Intel DC Optane SSD P4800X, i.e. 375 GB, nonvolatile memory.
-The SSDs are connected via PCIe-switch IC to the CPU, while the Intel Memory Drive Technology implements software-defined memory (SDM) on-top of the Intel Optane technology SSDs (cmp.
-Fig. 2).
-This Intel Memory Drive Technology (IMDT) uses part of the overall memory capacity from the DRAM for caching, prefetching, and endurance protection, i.e. the drives become transparently available to the operating system as system memory.
-Though our memory totals to roughly 1.4 TB, we stick to the default IMDT settings recommended by Intel which limits the available memory to $8\times$ the main memory.
+In our experiments, the latter system is expanded with $6 \times$ Intel DC Optane SSD P4800X, that is, 375 GB, nonvolatile memory.
+The SSDs are connected via PCIe-switch IC to the CPU, while the Intel Memory Drive Technology (IMDT) implements software-defined memory on top of the Intel Optane technology SSDs (cf. Figure 1).
+This IMDT uses part of the overall memory capacity from the DRAM for caching, prefetching and endurance protection, that is, the drives become transparently available to the operating system as system memory.
+Although our memory totals to roughly 1.4 TB, we stick to the default IMDT settings recommended by Intel which limits the available memory to $8\times$ the main memory.
 Larger ratios than 1:8 would lead to performance drops according to the vendor.

-All shared memory parallelization relies on Intel's Threading Building Blocks (TBB) (Reinders 2007) while Intel's 2018 C++ compiler translated all codes.
-We use Likwid (Treibig et al. 2010) to read out hardware and energy counters made available through RAPL.
-On the Purley platform chip, we use energy sensors that are directly attached to the board.
+All shared memory parallelization relies on Intel's Threading Building Blocks (TBB) (Reinders, 2007) while Intel's 2018 C++ compiler translated all codes.
+We use Likwid (Treibig et al., 2010) to read out hardware and energy counters made available through Intel's Running Average Power Limit (RAPL).
+On the Purley platform chip, we use energy sensors which are directly attached to the board.

-Our experiments study the LOH.1 benchmark (Day and Bradley 2001; The SPICE Code Validation 2006) realized through the ExaHyPE engine (Bader et al. 2014-2019).
+Our experiments study the LOH.1 benchmark (Day and Bradley, 2001; The SPICE Code Validation 2006) realized through the ExaHyPE engine (Bader et al., 2014-2019).
 LOH.1's artificial setup splits up a cubic domain into two horizontal layers of material.
-An earthquake then is induced as point source inside the cube.
+An earthquake is then induced as point source inside the cube.
 Sensors close to the domain surface track incoming waves.
 While LOH.1 is artificial, it exhibits real-world simulation characteristics with its material transition, a source term and non-trivial inference and reflection patterns.
-To obtain high quality results at reasonable cost, a feature-based refinement criterion follows the steepest solution gradients and shocks.
+To obtain high-quality results at reasonable cost, a feature-based refinement criterion follows the steepest solution gradients and shocks.
 The mesh spreads from the point source.

-Benchmark code characteristics
+5. Benchmark code characteristics

+5.1.
 Automatic frequency alterations